KillerBOSS2019/TP-Speed-Test-Plugin/README.md

 ![image](/Images/Demo/ImportConfirm.png)
  6. Click Ok button to close the import confirmation page
 ![image](/Images/Demo/ImportSucces.png)
- 7. You will now have a new page named steam-friends showing of most fuctions of the plugin.
+ 7. You will now have a new page named SpeedTest showing of most functions of the plugin.
 *Note: Though the page in touch portal does look like it's not doing anything it is.
-You will see it update with infomation once you are using the app on a device.*
+You will see it update with information once you are using the app on a device.*